OBrink/citation_normalisation/README.md

 # Dear Maria, I am sorry that I bothered you during your time off.
 This is not important and can wait.
 I had misunderstood you on Wednesday and had not looked in your calendar.
-Do not worry about this nonsense here until the 24th.
+Do not worry about this nonsense here until the 25th.
 Have a nice time and enjoy your holiday!

+# Update 21/05/2021: Maybe let me try to do it via the Web of Science API on Tuesday and let's then meet at Wednesday.
+I think I have wasted too much time on trying to make it work with Scholarly as Google Scholar tries to block automated scraping.
+First, we need to use proxies to keep changing our IP, but that works.
+The main problem is that Google Scholar uses CAPTCHAs.
+This will make it impossible to process big batches of data.

 # citation_normalisation
 The goal of this repository is to create a tool that creates a normalised citation output based on any identifier that directs to a publication.
 The idea is to gather information using different freely available APIs.